 In general, a LAMMPS input script that uses a rerun command can include and perform all the usual operations of an input script that uses the run command.
 There are a few exceptions and points to consider, as discussed here.

 Fixes that perform time integration, such as fix nve or fix npt are not invoked, since no time integration is performed.
 Fixes that perturb or constrain the forces on atoms will be invoked, just as they would during a normal run.
 Examples are fix indent and fix langevin.
 So you should think carefully as to whether that makes sense for the manner in which you are reprocessing the dump snapshots.

-If you only want the rerun script to perform analyses that do not involve pair interactions, such as use compute msd to calculated displacements over time, you do not need to define a pair style, which may also mean neighbor lists will not need to be calculated which saves time.
-The communicate cutoff command can also be used to insure ghost atoms are acquired from far enough away for operations like bond and angle evaluations, if no pair style is being used.
+If you only want the rerun script to perform an analysis that does not involve pair interactions, such as use compute msd to calculated displacements over time, you do not need to define a pair style, which may also mean neighbor lists will not need to be calculated which saves time.
+The comm_modify cutoff command can also be used to insure ghost atoms are acquired from far enough away for operations like bond and angle evaluations, if no pair style is being used.

 If time-averaging fixes like fix ave/time are used, they are invoked on timesteps that are a function of their Nevery, Nrepeat, and Nfreq settings.
 As an example, see the fix ave/time doc page for details.
 You must insure those settings are consistent with the snapshot timestamps that are read from the dump file(s).
 If an averaging fix is not invoked on a timestep it expects to be, LAMMPS will flag an error.